- J.D., Southern Methodist University Dedman School of Law, 2006, cum laude; Dean’s Scholarship. International Law Review, Staff Editor; Dean’s List.

 - New York Bar Association

-Lindsay Martin Leavitt is an Associate in the firm’s Austin and Houston offices who focuses on complex commercial and intellectual property litigation.
+Lindsay Martin Leavitt is a principal in the firm’s Austin and Houston offices who focuses on complex commercial and intellectual property litigation.
 Ms. Leavitt represents clients in a broad range of commercial disputes, including antitrust, breach of contract, and unfair competition, among others.
 Her intellectual property experience includes litigation involving patent infringement, copyright, and trade secret disputes.
 Ms. Leavitt’s clients include leading companies in the technology, telecommunications, semiconductor, aviation, real estate, and automotive industries.

 While in law school, Ms. Leavitt was the Chairman of the Jackson Walker Moot Court Board and a member of the Board of Advocates.
 She also competed on numerous mock trial teams, and served as a Staff Editor on the International Law Review.
 Ms. Leavitt also interned for the Honorable Jodie Gilles, 142nd District Court, Midland County, Texas.